 2. Business Financial Information:

 a.
-Most recent tax return filed (2019 or 2018) – provided in an electronic form for online upload, such as PDF/JPEG or other approved upload format.
+Most recent federal tax return filed (2019) – provided in an electronic form for online uploads, such as PDF/JPEG or other approved upload format.

 3. Government Issued Photo ID: Such as a Driver’s License or Passport